“Strengthening that which we first received”

 We remember that which we first received, and strengthen the things that are ready to die

-Baruch House has more publications on the way, including a history of the Matthew Bible, due to be published in 2017.
-Also, Ruth wants to begin work on the Matthew Bible Old Testament.
-She also plans updated editions of the lost works of Myles Coverdale, such as “Hope of the Faithful” and “Fruitful Lessons,” which are packed with true and divine doctrine.
+Baruch House has more publications on the way, including a history of the Matthew Bible, due out in early 2018.
+Also, Ruth wants to begin work on the Old Testament as soon as possible.
+She hopes at some time to publish updated editions of the lost works of Myles Coverdale, such as “Hope of the Faithful” and “Fruitful Lessons,” which are packed with true and divine doctrine.

 About Ruth Magnusson Davis